 The Yellowstone wolf introduction website could also be an opportunity for the students to explore in interaction between the wolfs, bears, deer, trees, river banks, rivers, and beavers. https://www.yellowstonepark.com/things-to-do/wolf-reintroduction-changes-ecosystem

 From Edutopia.org “Teaching about complex interconnected systems like global climate change can be difficult.
 There are many unseen pieces affecting the greater whole that young people (and many adults) might not understand.
 One approach to lifting this conceptual curtain for students is assigning the BrainPOP video on the topic prior to class, flipping the instruction.
 Try BrainPOP's Make-a-Map tool, which is an open-ended concept map, a playful assessment, to have students demonstrate interconnections.” https://www.edutopia.org/blog/climate-change-and-gbl-matthew-farber

-This activity from cpalms.org for 6th graders that was engaging, but it will just need to be beefed-up for high school level.
+This activity from cpalms.org for 6th graders is engaging, but it will just need to be beefed-up for high school level students.
 For example: the PowerPoint showing the Giraffes, you can make more complex with identifying not only the Giraffes as the biosphere, but the grass too.
 Giraffes will probably make tracks into the grass they walk, those tracks could lead to some erosion of the soil below the grass, again part of the geosphere, as are the rocks shown in the photo. https://www.cpalms.org/Public/PreviewResourceLesson/Preview/128958

 If you find the cpalms activities isn’t challenging enough for your students you can take a deep dive into Earths systems using the globe.gov site: https://www.globe.gov/documents/356823/3b18c502-4ad6-4dec-9f38-2007e04510a5